smile-on/cv-keypoint/model-selection.md

 ## 2. Model size

 At this step selection we concern about sizes and shape of CNN part in our model.
 Selection parameters **TODO**.
 Method of selection - brute force with grid search.

+## 3. Hyperparameters

+Hyperparameters, optimizer

+## 4. Regularization of learning

+Boost generalization by adding drop-out, noise, regularization inside layers and limit hidden layer size.

+# Improvements in learning method

+Add  image pre-processing step in pipeline.
+Select areas with skin like color and make them very contrast images to remove unrelated details (noise) from CNN's input information.

+Learn more from more data.
+Get more data, data augmentation + residual network.
+Use ensemble of models?

+Learn more from less data by semi-supervised approach + experiment with totally different architectures like Hinton capsule based.